Students who choose to withdraw from the medical or graduate curricula for any reason

 |After the seventh week of class||100%||0%|

-All federal financial aid funds are credited or returned in compliance with the federal
+All Federal Title IV financial aid funds are credited or returned in compliance with the federal return policy schedule.
+Contact the Office of Financial Aid for details.

 Refunds will be processed the next business day.